 The step is about unpacking each of the annual targets and dividing them into quarterly targets.
 Provision must be made in the organizational scorecard for targets to be met in respect of the first, second, third and fourth quarter.

-STEP 7: Allocate responsibilities to departments for execution.
+STEP 7: Allocate roles and responsibilities for ensuring information integrity, procedure and quality Assurance by departments for execution.

 During this step, responsibilities are allocated in terms of what actions to done.

 Guidelines for Developing Individual Performance Plans